DalzAle (2040) - Eden Prairie, Minnesota, USA - MAY 21, 2009

 UPDATED: OCT 5, 2009 Bottle into a pint glass.
 Pours a nice copper orange color with a nice pale white head.
 Aroma is of malt and a bit of spice.
 The first sip reminded me of sour cherries followed by orange and the destinctive taste of a belgian yeast.
 Took my a few sips to decide if I liked it but by the end I was sure this was a pretty good brew.
 MrChopin (4305) - Baltimore, Maryland, USA - APR 2, 2009

 Shimmering red-amber, small beige head.
 Musty nose of apple pie, caramel.
 Yeasty flavor of apple, pear, honey, and bread, some grassy notes surfacing.
 A little thin, watery, and short.
-Ok stuff, but Jolly Pumpkin has done 6-8 better domestic Belgians and I can’t get around how little this offers by comparison. alexsdad06 (10425) - Cincinnati, Ohio, USA - MAR 29, 2009
+Ok stuff, but Jolly Pumpkin has done 6-8 better domestic Belgians and I can’t get around how little this offers by comparison. alexsdad06 (11223) - West Chester, Ohio, USA - MAR 29, 2009

 A nice Belgian pale.
 Aroma was so so.
 Pale malt with a little staleness to it.
 Pour was a beautiful burnt gold with a nice pillowy near tan head with tons of little bubbles rising and sticking to the bottom of the glass.
 Taste was a little one dimensional and weak.
 Pale malt with just a hint of light fruits.
 The big thing here is the carbonation.
 This carbonation bites the top of the mouth like a tiger biting into its prey.
 That great mouthfeel makes this average beer slightly above average.